The Business of Better Aviation

 Ensuring Safe Flight — From the Ground Up

-The FAA is organized into four business areas (Lines of Business) that work together to contribute to the agency's goal of safe and efficient air travel for all.
+The FAA is organized into five business areas (Lines of Business) that work together to contribute to the agency's goal of safe and efficient air travel for all.
 While the focus and scope of these mission areas may vary, each plays a unique and critical role in keeping travelers and cargo moving through our nation's skies.
 Discover the mission area that is right for you and put your skills to use at the FAA.

 - Airports (ARP)